wp-plugins/html5-maps/readme.txt

 Any type WordPress can deal with.

 == Changelog ==
+= 1.5.1 =
+We added internationalization to our plugin.
+Now we are looking for translators.

 = 1.5 =
 * Added new maps - Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming
 * It is now possible to use shortcode from some third-party plugins to display content inside the tooltip